 The central division CML Construction Services supports the risk management of the operating divisions with regard to construction industry questions or in the analysis of risks in the construction business in all project phases (contract management) and provides, organises and coordinates legal advice (legal services).
-Their ble consequence of political changes which could have an impact on the group's financial structure.
-These risks are analysed during the tendering phase and assessed by internal committees.
+Their most important tasks include comprehensive reviews and consultation in project acquisition - e.g. analysis and clarification of tender conditions, performance specifications, pre-contract agreements, tender documents, draft contracts and framework conditions - as well as support in project management.